ntata/multi-swift-POC/README.md

 Who
 ---
 This approach would likely be of interest to enterprises that are:
-(a) deploying small to medium size Swift clusters
+- deploying small to medium size Swift clusters
-(b) highly sensitive to deployment costs (server hardware, per OS chargebacks) (c) requiring some separation between different business units or departments
+- highly sensitive to deployment costs (server hardware, per OS chargebacks)
+- requiring some separation between different business units or departments

 Alternatives
 ------------
-(a) dedicated hardware deployments for each cluster (b) virtualized servers running on common cluster hardware (separate OS instances) (c) Docker/LXC containers per cluster running on shared host/parent (d) multi-tenancy within Swift
+- dedicated hardware deployments for each cluster
+- virtualized servers running on common cluster hardware (separate OS instances)
+- Docker/LXC containers per cluster running on shared host/parent
+- multi-tenancy within Swift etc.

 Example
 -------